 Tools extend what your agent can do.
-There are five types of tools.
+There are seven types of tools.

 Tool Types